 Cheese.
-I like the combination of basic mozzarella and Parmesan, the latter of which adds great saltiness and flavor.
-However, you can use only mozzarella if you prefer, either shredded (usually my preference) or as thin discs.
+I like the combination of mozzarella and Parmesan, the latter of which adds great saltiness and flavor.
+However, you can use only mozzarella if you prefer, either shredded (my preference) or as thin discs.

 Make sure you preheat your oven.
-For one hour, to be exact.
+For at least 30 minutes.
 The baking stone has to be really, really hot to be effective.
-If you’re stressed for time, 30 minutes is fine, but no less than that.

 Pizza requires a very high temperature for baking, and a baking stone helps to maintain that heat.
 It also makes for a crisper crust.
 After testing both with and without a baking stone, I much prefer the results when using a stone, so if pizza is your thing, I suggest investing in one.
 If you don’t have one just yet, you can use an upturned baking sheet instead.

 If you’re looking to buy a pizza stone, I recommend this one.
 Its square shape gives more room than a round one, making it perfect for when you want to bake a few small pizzas at once.

 Perfectly shaping a pizza is tricky for beginners and takes a few tries before it becomes easy.
 You don’t even want to know how my first ever pizza looked – more of an artistic polygon than anything.
 I recommend using your fingertips to shape the dough, and to avoid using a rolling pin, which ruins the airy texture and makes the dough tough.
 If the dough isn’t stretching well, let it rest for a few minutes, then try again.